syncfusion-content/javascript-docs/js/PivotGrid/Getting-Started.md

 * You can expose services through the properties such as binding, contract and address using an endpoint.

-   1. **Contract:** This property indicates that the contract of the endpoint is exposing.
-Here you are referring **IPivotGridService** contract and hence it is `WebApplication2.wcf.IPivotGridService`.
+   1. **Contract:** This property indicates that the contract of the endpoint is exposed.
+Here you must refer **IPivotGridService** contract, hence it is `WebApplication2.wcf.IPivotGridService`.
    2. **Binding:** In your application, you use `webHttpBinding` to post and receive the requests and responses between the client-end and the service.
    3. **behaviorConfiguration:** This property contains the name of the behavior to be used in the endpoint. **endpointBehaviors** are illustrated as follows.